InfinitePurge/Offline-Password-Manager/user_manual_en.md

 Remember, while importing can save time when switching password managers or restoring from a backup, it's crucial to handle the process securely to protect your sensitive information.

+## Face Recognition Authentication

+WyvernGuard offers face recognition as an additional authentication method.
+This feature provides a convenient and secure way to access your password vault.

+### Setting Up Face Recognition

+1. Go to "Settings" and select "Face Recognition Settings"
+2. Check the "Enable Face Recognition" box
+3. It will automatically capture your face and save it to the secured files

+### Using Face Recognition

+When face recognition is enabled:
+1. At login, your webcam will activate
+2. Position your face in the center of the frame
+3. The system will automatically verify your face
+4. If recognized, you'll be granted access to your vault

+### Security Considerations

+- Face recognition is an additional security layer, not a replacement for your master password
+- Ensure good lighting when using face recognition
+- Your face data is encrypted and stored securely on your device

+### Tips for Better Recognition

+1. Ensure good lighting when setting up and using face recognition
+2. Look directly at the camera
+3. Keep a neutral expression
+4. Remove glasses during initial setup if you don't always wear them
+5. Consider setting up face recognition in different lighting conditions

+## Screen Protection

+WyvernGuard includes advanced screen protection features to prevent unauthorized capture of sensitive information.

+### Features

+1. **Screenshot Prevention**
+   - Automatically detects and blurs screenshots
+   - Works with Print Screen key and snipping tools
+   - Protects clipboard content

+2. **Automatic Blur**
+   - Applies blur effect to captured images
+   - Monitors common screenshot folders
+   - Protects against screen recording

+### Protected Actions

+The screen protection system activates when:
+- Print Screen key is pressed
+- Snipping Tool/Snip & Sketch is used
+- Third-party screenshot tools are activated
+- Screen recording is attempted

+### Protected Locations

+The system monitors these common screenshot locations:
+- Pictures/Screenshots folder
+- Desktop
+- Downloads folder
+- System clipboard

+### How It Works

+1. **Active Monitoring**
+   - Continuously monitors for screenshot attempts
+   - Instantly responds to screen capture actions
+   - Protects clipboard content in real-time

+2. **Blur Protection**
+   - Automatically applies blur effect to captured content
+   - Creates a secure overlay during capture attempts
+   - Maintains privacy of sensitive information

+### Security Notes

+- Screen protection is active only when WyvernGuard is running
+- The feature protects against accidental and intentional screen captures

 ## Conclusion